learn-co-students/SENG-LIVE-013122-phase-3/lectures/02-OO-ruby/README.md

 ```

 ## Getters and Setters
-- we need attribute macros to access and change instance variables
+- Attribute macros make it easier for us to access and change instance variables
 - `attr_reader` -> reads the instance variable  (getter)
 - `attr_writer` -> changes an instance variable (setter)
 - `attr_accessor` -> does both (getter and setter)